- Defined TermsThe interpretation of these Articles is governed by the provisions set out in the Schedule at end of the Articles.

 12.3.1 Responsibilities of Committee's executive team:

-(a) Chair of the Committee: facilitates work of the Committee, serves as a chairman of the Committee meetings, coordinates collaboration with the Board of Directors and other Committees, facilitates work of the Project Masters established by the Committee;
+(a) Chair of the Committee: facilitates work of the Committee, serves as a chairman of the Committee meetings, coordinates collaboration with the Board of Directors and other Committees, facilitates work of the Project Masters established by the Committee or the Board of Directors;

 (c) Past-Chair: outgoing Chair of the Committee who acts as a liaison to Committee Chair to ensure smooth transition of leadership within the committee when the new Committee Chair is appointed.
-Past-Chair serves one term of three years.
+Past-Chair serves in advisory capacity to the Committee.

 12.3.2 Committee members: